yeehaa123/presentation-moonconf/slides.md

 <!---

-The shortest way to explain that last point to repeat Bacharach and David's quote:
+In short:

 "A House Is Not A Home"

-But even though I completely agree with them, I would just like to add one tiny thing...
+But even though I completely agree with Bacharach and David, I would just like to add one tiny thing...

 -->